 Dr. David Nichols, Professor Emeritus of Pharmacology at Purdue University has suggested that 4-AcO-DMT (also known as psilacetin, O-acetylpsilocin, psilocetin, 4-acetoxy-DMT, and 4-acetoxy-N,N-dimethyltryptamine) is a prodrug of psilocin in the body just like psilocybin.6

 The body also converts 4-AcO-DMT (Figure 3) to psilocin via removal of the acetyl group by deacetylase and acetyltransferase enzymes.
-Interestingly, scientists don’t know if 4-AcO-DMT is biologically active on its own.
+Scientists don’t know if 4-AcO-DMT is biologically active on its own.
+Interestingly, in their 1963 patent, Albert Hofmann and Franz Troxler described indole acetate esters like 4-AcO-DMT as serotonin receptor antagonists.
+However, over the years, scientists have come to classify them as prodrugs that are inactive on their own by way of analogy to psilocybin.

 In 1999, Dr. Nichols published an improved synthesis method for psilocybin.6 In the same paper, he also explains a simple method for preparing 4-AcO-DMT which readily crystallizes as the fumarate salt and is more stable than psilocin.
 Dr. Nichols puts forth the idea that 4-AcO-DMT is an easy and cost-effective alternative for studying the psychopharmacology of psilocin.
 4-AcO-DMT is called a semi-synthetic drug meaning it is made synthetically from a naturally-occurring compound.